germanDV/germanDV.github.io/entries/published/a-makefile-for-go-projects.md

   ENV=testing go test -race -vet=off ./...
 ```

-Another thing that might come in handy in a makefile, is to read an environemt variable and use a default if it is not present.
+Another thing that might come in handy in a makefile is to read an environemt variable and use a default if it is not present.
 We can achieve that with the following syntax:

 ```makefile